An Exponential Lower Bound on the Complexity of Regularization Paths: A First Example in Two Dimensions

 For our construction, we align a large number $n_{+}$ of points of the one class on a circle segment, and align the other class of just two vertices below it, as depicted in Figure~\ref{fig:2dimExample}.

 As $\mu$ decreases from $1$ down to $\frac{1}{2}$, the ``left'' end of the optimal distance vector, which is a multiple of the optimal $\ww(\mu)$, walks through nearly all of the boundary faces of the blue class.
-More precisely, the path of the optimal $\ww(\mu)$, for $1 > \mu > \frac{1}{2}$, makes at least twice the number of ``inner'' blue vertices many bends, which is what we claimed above.
+More precisely, the number of bends in the path of the optimal $\ww(\mu)$, for $1 > \mu > \frac{1}{2}$, is at least twice the number of ``inner'' blue vertices, which is what we claimed above.

 The above argument is not a formal proof, but it gives the main idea that will guide us in the high-dimensional construction.
-Going to higher dimensions will surprisingly not only allow us to prove a path complexity lower bound linear in the number of input points $n = n_+ + n_-$, but even exponential in $n$ and also the dimension $d$ of the space containing the points.
+Going to higher dimensions will surprisingly not only allow us to prove a path complexity lower bound that is linear in the number of input points $n = n_+ + n_-$, but even exponential in $n$ and also the dimension $d$ of the space containing the points.